matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/mo-in-kubernetes/configure-shared-memory.md

 The above example uses a static access key to grant the MatrixOne cluster access to the target S3 bucket.
 Kubernetes can also be based on [IAM roles for service accounts](https://docs.aws.amazon.com/zh_cn/eks/latest/userguide/iam-roles-for-service-accounts.html) provided by AWS.
 The mechanism authorizes the MatrixOne cluster, which avoids storing static key files in the system and enhances security.
 The configuration process is as follows:

-1. Refer to [AWS Official Document](https://docs.aws.amazon.com/zh_cn/eks/latest/userguide/associate-service-account-role.html), create a k8s `ServiceAccount associated with AWS Role `, and permit the corresponding AWS Role to access the target S3 bucket.
+1. Refer to [AWS Official Document](https://docs.aws.amazon.com/zh_cn/eks/latest/userguide/associate-service-account-role.html), create a k8s `ServiceAccount associated with AWS Role`, and permit the corresponding AWS Role to access the target S3 bucket.

-2. Configure the MatrixOne cluster to use the `ServiceAccount` created in the first step through the `.spec.serviceAccountName` field, and delete the `secretRef` configuration of s3.
+2. Configure the MatrixOne cluster to use the `ServiceAccount` created in the first step through the `.spec.serviceAccountName` field, and delete the `secretRef` configuration of S3.
 The code example is as follows:

     ```
     pec: